Graduate Program Application

 - Curriculum Vitae or Resume (optional)

 - Statement of Professional and Career Plans: This statement should not exceed 3 pages (double spaced) in length.
 The statement should address the following questions: (1) Why are you interested in Penn State's HDFS program?
 (2) What are your professional and career plans?
 (3) How will your educational/research experiences at Penn State contribute to your career plans?
 (4) In addition to primary mentors who play a major role in students' development as scholars, the rich interdisciplinary training environment of HDFS provides opportunities to work with multiple faculty members.
 Please identify the faculty member or members with whom you are interested in working with and explain what it is about their work that interests you.
 This information will help us provide the most effective review of your application.

-- Three letters of recommendation.
-Letter writers will submit their letters directly to the application portal.
+- Three letters of recommendation: Letter writers will submit their letters directly to the application portal.
 Letter writers should be individuals who can attest to your academic skills, readiness for graduate school, and potential for success.
 Please note, applications will be reviewed after all letters of recommendation have been received.

 - Applicants from outside of the U.S: